 Now that I’m older, I find more appeal in these toned down gaming shows.
 I get that explosions and high stakes keep the brains of the children focused on the TV box and buying more toys, but something that always bothered me about playing the real game based on the show game was that it was always disappointing.
 Even though I got very invested in playing Yu-Gi-Oh, and still play frequently to this day – though most of it’s on Duel Links – it’s still not all that exciting when compared to the insane stuff you’ll see on the show.

 I got a Duel Disk for Christmas one year and felt really cool for about ten minutes, but then I kinda felt like a dork, especially since no one else I knew had one and playing the game on it is a bit of a nightmare from hell.
-Who the frick can get a decent deck, or even a regulation sized deck, into that deck holder slot?
+Who the frick can get a regulation sized deck, into that deck holder slot?
 The damn plastic piece meant to hold in the cards is so rigid and the space is so small you’d think the creators never realized that a regulation deck holds, at minimum, 40 cards.
+And if you do get a deck in there, you’ll probably ruin a few cards as you draw them.
+And god forbid if you have more that 40 cards.

 However, I believe if I ever played Vanguard, I’d be very content with it because I imagine it’s a very similar experience to playing it on the show.
 You can exaggerate and pump things up without resorting to magic, evil cults, alternate dimensions and–